NATO evaluates Serbian forces

 BELGRADE - A two-week exercise with NATO evaluators

-and Serbian forces was completed today at the Borovac training field in
+and Serbian forces was completed on Friday, Oct.
+27, 2017 at the Borovac training field in

 The aim of the exercise was to take stock of Serbian forces